Bayesian Inference

 • Some people write \(\L(\theta; y)\) or simply \(\L(\theta)\)

-• For more complex models, we construct a prior predictive distribution, \(f(y)\)
+• Set up a prior predictive distribution \(f(y)\)

-• Evaluate model quality: 1) quality of the inferences; 2) quality of predictions.
-Revise the model if necessary
+• Evaluate model quality: 1) quality of the inferences; 2) quality of predictions; go back to the beginning

 Example Prior Model